 While most people might be out enjoying the weekend with friends or loved ones, I choose to stay in after my evening Zumba class to write this post.
 I firmly believe that I have a voice, a message and a story to share with the rest of the world.
 I also feel like my purpose in life is to make my voice heard and to maybe inspire a few souls in the process.

-Arab and Asian culture can be confining.
+Arab culture can be confining.
 Especially towards women.
-Society can be cruel, men can be possessive when they’re given the opportunity and women are constantly judged for simply being independent and leading a different lifestyle.
+Society can be cruel as men can be possessive when they’re given the opportunity.
+Moreover, women are constantly judged for simply being independent and leading a different lifestyle.

-My mission is to freely live the life that I choose for myself and not allow anyone to dictate the details or rules of that simple life.
-I’m not asking for much, just some space to be able to discover my true self and to develop into the person that God intended me to be.
+My mission is to freely live the life that I choose for myself.
+I don’t allow anyone to dictate the details or rules of that simple life.
+I’m not asking for much.
+I just want some space to be able to discover my true self.
+I want to develop into the person that God intended me to be.

 Having controlling and over-protective parents strongly influences one’s character and impacts their personality.
 You may become indecisive, have blurred vision when it comes to evaluating others and distinguishing between friends and foes, grow up to be a late-bloomer or even find it challenging to know yourself, your likes and dislikes.

 In Saudi, women can’t drive.
 So most families have a personal driver (or two).
 We would pick her up with the family driver and take her with us to school (where she taught) and then again on our way back home.
 Of course in return for that free ride, her role was to take extra special care of us (in school).
-It’s not like we needed her to help us with grades or anything, since all of us were A+ students (due to my parents’ strong emphasis on education and later on career).
+We didn’t need her help with grades or anything.
+All of us were A+ students (due to my parents’ strong emphasis on education and later on career).
 She would just take care of us in other ways I guess.
 Like we would be top priority in her books or something.
 I honestly hated that special attention as it would be super embarrassing to be treated differently out of all students.
 Especially that it was very obvious!